dhruvinsh/zmk-tri-state/README.md

 };
 ```

-Once this define, `&swapper` can be use wherever it require.
-See below
-documentation for further details.
-Working example can be find [here.](https://github.com/dhruvinsh/zmk-config/blob/0ed6b525a5834dc423eb600b4552b9afb9c621ee/config/include/behaviors.dtsi#L52-L61)
+After defining it, you can use `&swapper` anywhere in your keymap.
+See the detailed documentation below for more information and check out a [working example here](https://github.com/dhruvinsh/zmk-config/blob/0ed6b525a5834dc423eb600b4552b9afb9c621ee/config/include/behaviors.dtsi#L52-L61).

 ## Summary: Tri-State